shizuka/confursion/_wiki/characters/shiny.md

 ## Bio

-Shiny is a calico tomcat with green eyes.
+Shiny is a calico tomcat with green eyes, a white muzzle, and a white tail tip.

-He woke up one day to discover the bump he had been picking at on the base of his spine had sprouted into a full-fledged fluffy tail.
+He was attending a furry convention in Seattle with his boyfriend when The Shift started.

+He woke up one day to discover the bump he had been picking at on the base of his spine had sprouted into a full-fledged fluffy cat tail.
 Not exactly the type of thing you can hide for too long.

 As well as gardening and keeping chickens, Shiny runs Pawsitively Everything with his partner.